Trevor Bayne

 Trevor Mitchell Bayne (born February 19, 1991) is an American semi-retired professional stock car racing driver, dirt racing driver, team owner, and businessman.
 He last competed part-time in the NASCAR Xfinity Series, competing in the No. 24 Toyota GR Supra for Sam Hunt Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage.
 He is also a pit reporter for NASCAR on Prime Video.
 He is the youngest person to ever win the Daytona 500, the largest event in NASCAR, doing so a day after his twentieth birthday in 2011.
 The win came in only his second race in NASCAR's top series, and was his only victory in 187 total Cup Series starts.

-After losing his ride with Roush in 2018, Bayne opened Mahalo Coffee Roasters in Knoxville, Tennessee as well as starting in 2021 driving a 602 Crate Late Model on a part-time basis for his own team that he shares with his younger brother Trey Bayne in the American Crate All-Star Series presented by PPM.
+After losing his ride with Roush in 2018, Bayne opened Mahalo Coffee Roasters in Knoxville, Tennessee, as well as starting in 2021 driving a 602 Crate Late Model on a part-time basis for his own team that he shares with his younger brother Trey Bayne in the American Crate All-Star Series presented by PPM.
 At the end of 2022, he sold Mahalo Coffee Roasters as he was on the verge of signing a full-time deal with Joe Gibbs Racing in the NASCAR Xfinity Series in 2023 (which did not end up happening).

 Racing career

 Beginnings

 Bayne was born in Knoxville, Tennessee in February 1991.
 He began racing go-karts at the age of five.
-He continued to race go-karts for eight years, during which he recorded three World Championships with more than 300 feature wins and eighteen total State and Track Championships.
+He continued to race go-karts for eight years, during which he recorded more than 300 feature wins and eighteen total State and Track Championships.

-In 2003, he moved to Allison Legacy Series, where he became the youngest top rookie.
+In 2003, Bayne moved to Allison Legacy Series, where he became the youngest top rookie.
 The next year, he became the series' National Champion, the youngest person ever to win the title.
 During the two years he raced in the series, he won fourteen races, earned nineteen pole positions, and recorded thirty top-five finishes in only 41 starts.
 In 2005, when Bayne was fifteen years old, he moved to the USAR Hooters Pro Cup Series Southern Division, in which he received the highest rookie honors.
 In 2008, he signed a contract with Dale Earnhardt, Inc. under their driver development program, racing in the NASCAR Camping World East Series, where he recorded one win, six top-fives, and seven top-ten finishes and finished fourth in point standings.
 One year later, he recorded Sunoco Rookie of the Race honors after participating in the Toyota All-Star Showdown at Irwindale Speedway.
 Also in 2009, he began racing in the Nationwide Series for Michael Waltrip Racing.
 After about two years with the team, he moved to Roush Fenway Racing at the end of the season and began racing in the Sprint Cup Series for Wood Brothers Racing.